The Stages of Formation

 Novitiate (2 years)

-The Novitiate introduces the essential elements of the religious life, especially to greater charity through living the evangelical counsels of chastity, poverty and obedience.
+The novitiate introduces the essential elements of consecrated religious life, especially in living the evangelical counsels of chastity, poverty and obedience.
 Novices prepare to unite their prayer life with loving service of the Church.

-At the end of the Novitiate, the Sister professes the vows of Chastity, Poverty and Obedience for the first time, to be renewed each year.
-By her profession, the Sister is totally consecrated to God.
-She is sent forth in mission to bring the love of the Sacred Heart to all those she serves.
-For six years, she continues her initial formation in preparation to make her perpetual profession.
+At the end of the Novitiate, the sister makes her first profession of vows of Chastity, Poverty and Obedience, which are renewed yearly.
+By her profession, the sister is totally consecrated to God.
+She will actively work in our apostolates, fulfilling our mission of making known the love of the Sacred Heart to all those she serves.
+This stage of formation continues for six years.
+The sister continues her initial formation in preparation to make her perpetual profession.

 Perpetual Profession of Vows

-Perpetual profession constitutes a radical commitment for life, as the Sister gives herself totally to God forever in a life of deep, intimate union with Him by prayer and in the service of others.
+Perpetual or final profession constitutes commitment for life.
+The sister gives herself totally to God forever in a life of deep, intimate union with Him through prayer and in the service of others.
 The foundation laid during initial formation is built upon throughout the entire life of the Carmelite Sister, as she seeks to grow in the perfection of love, until the end of life’s journey.

 Have you heard the Call?